martis42/depend_on_what_you_use/docs/project_design_rationales.md

 Then, we use a separate tool to process the results and apply fixes to the BUILD files in the workspace.
 There are no problems regarding the sandboxing, since we utilize `bazel run` to execute the fixing tool.
 A tool being executed like this can access any part of the host system.

-# Platforms

-## Why is Bazel \< 5.0.0 not supported

-The DWYU aspect is incompatible to Bazel \< 4.0.0.
-Bazel 4.x is not tested, but should still work.

-We officially support and test only Bazel 5.0.0 and later.
-One major feature of DWYU is ensuring the proper usage of `implementation_deps`, which is a feature which is only available starting from Bazel 5.0.0.
-Furthermore, many Bazel rule sets already rely on Bazel 5.x as well.

-## Why is Python \< 3.8 not supported

-We aim to only support Python versions which are not EOL.
-Using a modern Python version enables us to write lean code utilizing modern Python features.

 # Rejected Concepts